Leafwing-Studios/leafwing-website/content/projects/index.md

 that explores themes of complexity, robustness and indirect control.
 Explore a dynamic living world, carefully orchestrate an intricate web of eco-industrial activity, and evolve your organisms to fit the exact niche you've imagined for them.

+Join our the *Emergence*  [Discord](https://discord.com/invite/GyTG5KT352) or check out the repo on [GitHub](https://github.com/leafwing-studios/emergence) to follow along---and contribute!---as we turn our prototype into a complete game!

 ## Open Source Contributions